abdulrehmarnALI/astro_boilerplate/docs/learning.md

 Astro was designed for building content-rich websites.
 If we have content to show, it needs to reach our readers quickly.

 By contrast, most modern frameworks were designed for building _web applications_.
 These frameworks excel at building more complex, application-like experiences i the browser: logged-in admin dashboards, inboxes, social networks, to-do lists, and even applications like Figma.

+### Server-first
+Astro leverages server rendering over client-side rendering in the browser as much as possible.
+This is the same approach that traditional server-side frameworks - like PHP, WordPress, Ruby on Rails - have been using for years.

+This approach is contrast to modern JS frameworks like Next.js, SveltKit, and Nuxt.
+These frameworks are dubbed as Single-Page Apps (SPAs) whilst Astro takes a Multi-Page App (MPA) approach.